How to install Cookie-Script with Google Tag Manager

 There are 2 ways to deploy CookieScript with Google Tag Manager: using CookieScript GTM Template or as a custom HTML Tag.
 See instructions for each case below and choose which one suits you best.
 Remember to only use one of those deployment options.

-1. Installing the CookieScript using GTM Tag Template
+1. Installing the CookieScript using GTM Tag Template (recommended)

 This deployment method should be used if you want to use Google Consent Mode.
 It comes with all the necessary default consent state settings and code, so you don't need to worry about writing a single line of code.